| CHAPTER D20 FAITH, WORKS, AND SALVATION |

 reason we were born again was to serve (that’s a verb) God with our

 good works (Part B).
-(As we study this subject you need to learn to
+(As we study this subject you need to learn to understand

-works of the law.)
+the law.)

 ROMANS 3:19: